-Chevron proposes to drill up to 20 offshore exploration wells during 2009 and 2010 to investigate potential gas reserves within the nominally titled Exmouth Plateau and Greater Gorgon areas (see above).
-Drilling will be undertaken by the DP drill rig ENSCO 7500, which arrived in Australia from the Gulf of Mexico in March 2009.
+Using the Atwood Eagle, Chevron drilled three (3) offshore exploration wells in 2009 and proposes to drill up to ten (10) offshore exploration wells during 2010 and early 2011 in Stage 2 to investigate potential gas reserves within the nominally titled Exmouth Plateau and Greater Gorgon areas (see above).
+Drilling will be undertaken in two stages: Stage 1 comprising three wells was completed in mid May 2009; Stage 2 commenced in late 2009 and will continue until early 2011.

+Drilling will be undertaken by the moored semi-submersible drill rig Atwood Eagle.
 It is anticipated that each well will take between 30 and 40 days to complete, including relocation between sites.

-At the completion of drilling, the wells will be abandoned in accordance with the requirements of the Petroleum (Submerged Lands) Act 1967 and industry best practice.
+At the completion of drilling, the wells will be abandoned in accordance with the requirements of the Offshore Petroleum and Greenhouse Gas Storage Act 2006 and industry best practice.